$0 Germany Job Seeker Visa Guide — Quick-Start Checklist

 Once you start working in Germany and your gross salary falls below €69,300 per year (2026 threshold), you will be required to join the statutory health insurance system (GKV — gesetzliche Krankenversicherung) through your employer.
 Until then, you are on your own.

 For the visa application period and your first weeks in Germany before you start a job, you need what is typically called "Expat Insurance," "Incoming Insurance," or "Travel Health Insurance for Visa."
 These are private short-term policies designed specifically for this transitional period.
-They are accepted by German consulates and by the Ausländerbehörde when you convert your job seeker permit to a work permit.
+The named providers are listed as accepted for the visa; confirm the current Ausländerbehörde requirements when you convert your job seeker permit to a work permit.

 Provider Comparison (2026)